Casius333/luckypunt-casino/docs/PHASE_3_GAMING_SYSTEM.md

 ## Notes

-- The coin toss game remains fully functional for testing bonus flows
+- Test endpoints provide comprehensive testing capabilities for bonus flows
 - All existing bonus logic continues to work unchanged
 - The system is ready for real gaming provider integration
 - Transaction safety and idempotency are built-in